hmakelin/gisnav/docs/pages/glossary.rst

         simulation.

     Frame
-        * A spatial coordinate reference frame
+        * A spatial coordinate reference frame, especially as defined in :term:`ROS`
         * An :term:`image` frame (i.e. a single frame from a video stream)

     Geopose